harvinder-hanjra/SampleRepository/README.md

 # SampleRepository
-This is my first git repository
+This is my first git repository <br>
+Welcome to Git concept